Maisamma

 Maisamma (మైసమ్మ), also known as Mesai (मेसाई) and additionally spelt Mesko (Marathi: मेस्को), Amma in Telugu or Aai in Marathi (అమ్మ आई, "mother") is a Hindu folk goddess.
 She is mainly worshipped as a South Indian mother goddess, predominantly in the rural areas of Telangana, Karnataka and Maharashtra.

 She is believed to protect the cattle.
 Among the cattle sheds, a niche is white-washed and decorated with "Kukuma" and called "Maisamma Goodu".
-In many places Katta-Maisamma is also workshiped as a goddess of water and is workshiped in the form of a small stone on the tank bund.
+In many places Katta-Maisamma is also worshipped as a goddess of water and is worshipped in the form of a small stone on the tank bund.
 People believe that she will ensure that the tank is full.

 She is believed to be the daughter of Shiva and Parvati.

-As per the place she is worshipped, she is called in different names :
+As per the place she is worshipped, she is called in different names: